RoboSharkFall/Will/content/research/CURER/index.md

 ---
-title: CURER: A Lightweight Cable-Driven Compliant Upper Limb Rehabilitation Exoskeleton Robot
+title: CURER - A Lightweight Cable-Driven Compliant Upper Limb Rehabilitation Exoskeleton Robot
 summary: An example of linking directly to an external project website using `external_link`.
 tags:
   - PR